Wine & Spirits Distributors

 - Year-end data from the Wine & Spirits Wholesalers of America’s (WSWA) trend tracker SipSource show 2024 was a challenging year for distributors.
 In 2024, total wine and spirits volume and revenue declined 5.5% and 5%, respectively, over the 12-month period.
 Spirits outperformed wine with volume and revenue down 3.7% and 4.3%, respectively, while total wine volume fell 7.2% and revenue was down by 6.3% year over year.
 Looking ahead, SipSource analysts expect favorable comparisons in Q1 to produce “slow but marked improvements” despite challenges including changing consumer preferences, potential tariffs on imported single-origin products like tequila, and supply chain disruptions.
 “In 2025, we should expect to see less impact from inventory management at the retail level,” said SipSource analyst Dale Stratton, adding “Retailers can only destock so far before failing to meet their consumers’ needs.”

-- Distributors of wine and spirits are struggling as US sales decline, The Spirits Business reported in October citing data from the Wine & Spirits Wholesalers of America (WSWA).
+- Distributors of wine and spirits are struggling as US sales decline, The Spirits Business reports citing data from the Wine & Spirits Wholesalers of America (WSWA).
 The WSWA data, which looked at sales from wholesalers to more than 450,000 retailers nationwide, showed a combined decline of 6% for wine and spirits in the 12 months ending in August, with spirits sales falling 3.9% and wine declining 8%.
 The decline was seen in both the on- and off-premise channels.
 The WSWA notes the recent decline in sales signals potential challenges for the rest of 2024 and 2025.
 The report highlights how premiumization, once a major growth driver, is facing pressure in a tightening market.
 The $100-plus price tier in spirits in bars and restaurants performed worst, declining 12.5%, while mid-range tiers, such as $50-$99.99, saw a more moderate decline of 3.9% in on-premise depletions.

 Get A Demo